 Q-Free Group companies are exposed to currency risk in the ordinary course of business when sales or expenses are incurred in a currency other than the functional currency of the company.
 The Group’s most important trading currencies are NOK, USD, GBP and EUR, and during the reporting period most Q-Free entities have engaged in transactions with currency exposure risk.
 The Group’s policy is to denominate payment terms in customer and supplier contracts whenever possible in the local currency.
-As of 31 December 2018 and 2017, the Group did not own any foreign currency derivatives or have any explicit economic hedges in place to manage currency risk.
-See note 5 in the 2018 annual report for currency sensitivity analyses.

 c) Liquidity risk